Altinn/app-frontend-react/test/cypress/README.md

     yarn run test:appfrontend -e environment=local
 ```

-Run the tests towards AT21:
+To run the tests towards AT21, an altinn user credential has to be supplied [here](../cypress#test-data-prerequisite).

 ```cmd
     yarn run test:appfrontend -e environment=at21